thabala-cloud/docs/docs/admin-console/security/authentication-types.md

 title: Authentication Types
 ---

-Thabala supports multiple authentication types to ensure all users of the system are authenticated.
+Thabala supports multiple authentication types to ensure all users of the system are authenticated securely.
-Different authenticators allow user management in one or more systems.

 The following authentication types and authenticators are available:

 - [Internal Thabala Authenticator](./internal-thabala-authenticator.md)